Winterville, Georgia: Amenities

 Winterville's Marigold Auditorium for Arts and Culture, built in 1953, fell into disrepair later in the 20th century.
 It has since been renovated.
 The original auditorium burned down on its opening night in the early 1900s.

 The village's Cultural Center is located in the former high-school building, built in 1956.
 The original high school was built at the same time as the auditorium.

 Winterville Community Center is located in a former Georgia Railroad train depot, which was built in the late 19th century.

+Education

+All of Clarke County is in the Clarke County School District.

+Zoned schools for Winterville include Winterville Elementary School, W. R. Coile Middle School, and Cedar Shoals High School.

 Notable people

 In the late 1980s, members of the neo-psychedelia rock band Butthole Surfers lived in Winterville, where they recorded their infamous third full-length LP, Locust Abortion Technician in a tiny two-bedroom home studio they rented during the summer of 1986.